ociule/angular-demo/README.md

 Heroku does not support websockets, so we'll change socket.io transport to xhr-longpoll via the HEROKU environment variable.
 You must run 'heroku config:add HEROKU=1' for this.
 You can also setup NODE\_ENV=production via the same.

+Beware that network lag with these settings seems much worse when deployed.